Oiselenjakhian/svg-with-raphaeljs/11 Creating Interactive Maps Part 1/README.md

 Code Files for Week 11

 This week on SVG with RaphaelJS, I cover how to use RaphaelJS to create interactive maps.
 This is the first part of the two part section of Creating Interactive Maps using RaphaelJS.

+For the complete SVG map of Liberia, please view the code file for week 12.